Hesperian Health Guides

 a tough under-sole so thorns, nails, and sharp rocks do not injure foot.

-Footwear should be acceptable (not look too strange or unusual) so that the person will use it.
+an acceptable appearance (should not look too unusual) so the person will wear it.

 Possible ways to get footwear